Jerry Astl: Project Orion

 Astl's work on Project Orion included three papers: Multi-ICBM Weapon System (November 1959), Nuclear Pulse-Propelled Vehicle Launching System (May 1960) and Split-Cylinder Long-Stroke Shock Absorber System (February 1961).
 His other major contribution was a proposed high-explosive test facility on the bluffs above La Jolla at Torrey Pines, San Diego.
 Jerry worked alongside Morris Scharff and Brian Dunne on the explosive experiments for Project Orion.

 Later career

 Astl left General Atomic in 1972 and became an independent consultant.
 He owns several patents, which include "Electromagnetic forming element" and "Differential pressure gauge".

 Later life

-He later lived in Solana Beach, where he died in October 2017 at the age of 95.
+He later lived in Solana Beach, where he died on 16 October 2017 at the age of 95.